-When you lodge a Form F70 - Application for renewal of a certificate of conscientious objection to membership of an association, the Fair Work Commission (Commission) collects the information in the Form and in any other documents you lodge with the Form.
+When you lodge a Form F59 - Application for leave to change name/and to alter rules, the Fair Work Commission (Commission) collects the information in the Form and in any other documents you lodge with the Form.
 The information collected by the Commission will include personal information about you and any personal information you provide about other individuals.